Green Raters provide in-the-field verification services at each and every LEED BD+C: Homes and LEED BD+C: Multifamily Midrise Project.

-- Providing on-site verification services on a LEED for Homes registered project
+- Providing on-site verification services on a LEED-registered Homes project

 - Assembling the Project Submittal Package and submitting it for certification review

-- Verifying that the home is designed and built to the rigorous requirements of the LEED for Homes rating system through onsite verification.
+- Verifying that the home is designed and built to the rigorous requirements of the rating system through onsite verification.

 - Green Raters must be involved with the project from the design phase (prior to a preliminary rating) and throughout the construction process.

-- Project teams interested in participating in the LEED for Homes program must contact a LEED for Homes Green Rater.
+- Project teams interested in certifying a Homes project must contact a Green Rater.

 All Green Raters work with Homes Provider Organizations to complete the verification process for each BD+C: Homes and BD+C: Multifamily Midrise project.
 Providers provide quality assurance oversight for each Green Rater.
 Providers are local organizations authorized by GBCI based on demonstrated experience and expertise in residential green building and on-site verification.